saifalfalah/react-handbook/content/react-props/index.md

 ---
-title: "React Props"
+title: 'React Props'
-date: 2018-10-30T07:00:00+02:00
-description: "How to use props to pass data around your React components"
+description: 'How to use props to pass data around your React components'
-tags: react
 ---

 Props is how Components get their properties.
 Starting from the top component, every child component gets its props from the parent.
 In a function component, props is all it gets passed, and they are available by adding `props` as the function argument: